 • While doing this, it is worth watering the plants around the problem areas thoroughly, as a slightly damp surface will make it more difficult for the borax solution to spread and affect other living plants.

 • Once you’ve set your area up, it’s time for the elbow grease – using a brush to scrub over the affected area with your solution.
 It is especially vital to use a brush for this, as the bristles need to be allowed to reach between the stones and cracks.
-Spreading the solution around the hard to reach areas which can often become the ideal breeding ground for mould spores.
+Spreading the solution around the hard to reach areas can often become the ideal breeding ground for mould spores.

-• Once applied, leave for 10 to 15 minutes and then rinse thoroughly – making sure to coat the surrounding grass and plants with a soaking of water too, to dilute any stray borax.
+• Once applied, leave for 10 to 15 minutes and then rinse thoroughly – making sure to coat the surrounding grass and plants with a soaking of water, too, to dilute any stray borax.

 Are there any other lesser-known remedies for black mould?

-The second is far more environmentally friendly and as such is one of the more popular at-home treatments, relying only on the natural power of tea tree.
-Tea tree oil and water, this solution should sprinkle onto the moulded area until entirely saturated, and then left.
+The second is far more environmentally friendly and, as such, is one of the more popular at-home treatments, relying only on the natural power of tea tree.
+Tea tree oil and water, this solution should sprinkle onto the moulded area until entirely saturated and then left.
 That’s right, no rinsing, as the tea tree can sit harmlessly on the stone surface and prevent future mould from sprouting.

 Once the black frame is gone, how do I make sure it doesn’t come back?